 1. Filler Ingredients

 We don’t like being Bad News Beatrice (trademark pending), but very budget-friendly moisturisers can contain filler ingredients.
 What are filler ingredients?
-Filler ingredients are inexpensive ingredients put in cosmetics to…‘fill...it...out’ *dots connect, light bulb moment*.
+Well, filler ingredients are inexpensive ingredients put in cosmetics to…‘fill...it...out’ *dots connect, light bulb moment*.

-Things such as petroleum jelly, paraffin or mineral oils are put into skincare to make your skin feel soft on the surface.
-However, these ingredients don’t sink in deep enough to make significant progress in the condition of your skin over time.
-You’re essentially paying for nothing.
-Not to mention that these ingredients are often derived from petroleum, not something we're keen on slathering ourselves in.
+Things such as petroleum jelly, paraffin or mineral oils are put into skincare products to make your skin feel soft on the surface.
+However, these ingredients don’t sink in deep enough to make any significant or beneficial impact on the condition of your skin over time.
+You’re essentially paying for not a whole lot, not to mention that these ingredients are often derived from petroleum (say what?!), not something we're keen on slathering ourselves in.
+Why they’re used in so many products, we’ll never understand, but our spidey senses tell us it’s because they’re super cheap to source and use…

 2. Concentration of Ingredients

-Take our original Irritable Skin Balm, who has never even met those ingredients at all and would cross the street if they ever saw them.
-This is made on a base of natural oils like Sweet Almond and Olive Oil, then we added concentrated Aloe Vera and Centella Asiatica for their healing and soothing properties.
+Take our original Eczema & Psoriasis Cream (AUSTL 335464)*, who has never even met those ingredients at all and would cross the street if they ever saw them.
+This is made with a base of natural oils like Sweet Almond and Olive Oil, then we added concentrated Aloe Vera and Centella Asiatica for their healing and soothing properties.
 Did you know?
 The Centella Asiatica plant is an African plant that tigers rub their wounds against to help heal their abrasions.
-Seriously cool cats.
+Seriously cool cats. *ALWAYS READ THE LABEL AND FOLLOW THE DIRECTIONS FOR USE.